MartineG201/metabolism-at-a-glance-yields-assignment/README.md

-# Metabolism at a glance - Exercise 2
+# Metabolism at a glance - Assignment
 ## Black box model

 In a batch fermentation experiment: